FOR NOVEMBER 3RD OFFICIAL POLL RESULTS; CLICK HERE

 Street lists are available for $15.00.

 All dogs six months of age and older must be licensed per Massachusetts state law.
-Evidence of a current rabies vaccination must be provided.
+Evidence of a current rabies vaccination must be provided upon applying for a license.
 Males and Females $20.; Neutered Males and Spayed Females $15.; owners over 70 years of age receive their first dog license no charge.
 Licenses are for the period April 1st. through March 31st annually.
-Dogs not registered/licensed by June have late fees assessed.
+Dogs not registered/licensed by June will be subject to late fees.

 The Hamilton Town Clerk’s Office issues certified copies of the records of birth of any person whose birth occurred within the Town of Hamilton and for any resident whose parents resided in the Town of Hamilton at the time of birth.
-If you are not certain if the birth certificate is filed here, call the office for confirmation at 978-468-5570 X3 before ordering, as refunds could take up to 4 weeks.
+If you are not certain if the birth certificate is filed here, call the office for confirmation at 978-468-5570, ext.
+3 before ordering, as refunds could take up to 4 weeks to process.

 The Hamilton Town Clerk’s Office issues certified copies of the records of death of any person whose death occurred within the Town of Hamilton and for any Hamilton resident who passed away in any other Massachusetts community.
-If you are not certain whether a death certificate was filed here, call the office for confirmation at 978-468-5570 X3 before ordering, as refunds could take up to 4 weeks to process.
+If you are not certain whether a death certificate was filed here, call the office for confirmation at 978-468-5570, ext.
+3 before ordering, as refunds could take up to 4 weeks to process.